polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 ## Using base schema types

 Polywrap schemas support additional default types beyond those found in standard GraphQL.
-The `BigInt` type is used in the Uniswap v3 wrapper to represent integers larger than 32 bits.
+The `BigInt` type is used in the Uniswap v3 wrap to represent integers larger than 32 bits.
 Since Ethereum supports unsigned integers as large as 256 bits, we needed to support them as well.

 ```graphql
 """An amount of a token"""